Speedberg/Random-Weapon-Generator/README.md

-# Randon-Weapon-Generator
+# Randonised Weapon Generator
-A randomised weapon generatir created using JavaScript, Html abd CSS.
+A randomised weapon generator created using JavaScript, HTML and CSS.